FARN-Design/easyBackendSummary/README.txt

 Recognize bots and spam users immediately
 Select the desired time period you want to keep track of

-In contrast to the standard activity widget, the Easy Backend Summary also shows you new users and changes to posts.
+In contrast to the standard activity widget, the Easy Backend-Summary also shows you new users and changes to posts.
 You decide what you want to see, how much and over what period of time.
 Everything in a simple display in the WordPress dashboard as a widget.

 = Features =